-The NYDFS Cybersecurity Regulation (23 NYCRR 500) is a set of regulations from the New York State Department of Financial Services (NYDFS) that places cybersecurity requirements on all Covered Entities (financial institutions and financial services companies).
-It includes 23 sections outlining requirements for developing and implementing an effective cybersecurity program, requiring Covered Entities to assess their cybersecurity risk and develop a plan to proactively address them.
+The NYDFS Cybersecurity Regulation (23 NYCRR Part 500) is a set of regulations from the New York State Department of Financial Services (NYDFS) that places cybersecurity requirements on all Covered Entities (financial institutions and financial services companies).
+It includes 23 sections outlining requirements for developing and implementing an entity’s cybersecurity program, requiring Covered Entities to assess their cybersecurity risk and develop a plan to proactively address them.

 Most agree that cyber attacks are a growing threat and more needs to be done in terms of regulation and legal controls to help protect our sensitive data and personally identifiable information (PII).
 However, New York's proposal garnered mixed reviews and drew criticism, with some arguing the proposed regulations were too stringent and prescriptive.